 What Is a Screen Actors Guild Exhibit G Form?

-An actor may only be eligible for membership in one of three options: a principal performer, a background performer or a stunt performer.
+An actor may only be eligible for membership in one of three options: a principal performer, a background performer, or a stunt performer.

 The Screen Actors Guild (SAG) has a unique system for ensuring that every actor gets paid for every job they do.

-In order to get the money from the production company, the agent must send in an Exhibit G form within ten days of the end of principal photography.
+To get the money from the production company, the agent must send in an Exhibit G form within ten days of the end of principal photography.